"Why, you speak treason!" exclaims Marian.

-OK, forget about Errol Flynn's pageboy hairpiece, admittedly a difficult obstacle to overcome but not entirely impossible, and, Doug Fairbanks notwithstanding, you get the most swashbuckling hero in the history of movies.
+OK, forget about Errol Flynn's green tights and pageboy hairpiece--admittedly difficult obstacles to overcome but not entirely impossible--and, Doug Fairbanks notwithstanding, you get the most swashbuckling hero in the history of movies.

 In fact, "The Adventures of Robin Hood" from 1938 may be the most exciting retelling of any vintage legend ever filmed, an almost perfect blend of adventure, romance, and high good humor.
-That it took so long after the introduction of DVDs for the film to make it to disc was a remarkable oversight, but the Special Edition DVD of a few years back and now the HD-DVD help make up for any past lapses.
-Warner Brothers have done up the film wonderfully well, with a fully restored and remastered print and a good high-definition picture.
+That it took so long after the introduction of DVD for the film to make it to disc was a remarkable oversight, but the Special Edition DVD of a few years back, then the HD-DVD, and now the Blu-ray edition help make up for any past lapses.
+Warner Brothers have done up the film wonderfully well, with a fully restored and remastered print and good, high-definition video.
 A swashbuckling adventure is more than ever a swashbuckling treasure.

-Hair styles aside, "The Adventures of Robin Hood" is as nearly perfect a costume action epic as one could hope for.
-Flynn was the perfect leading man; the supporting cast is equally distinguished; the directors, two of them, keep the pace moving along at a healthy clip; the scenery and costumes are sometimes breathtaking; and the musical score, art direction, and editing all won Academy Awards.
+Clothing and hair styles aside, "The Adventures of Robin Hood" is as nearly perfect a costume action drama as one could hope for.
+Flynn was the perfect leading man, with a supporting cast equally distinguished; the directors, two of them, keep the pace moving along at a healthy clip; the scenery and costumes are sometimes breathtaking; and the musical score, art direction, and editing all won Academy Awards.
 If the romance seems just a bit stilted today, it's the film's only minor drawback.
 This is mostly fun for everyone, young and old.

 I mentioned Doug Fairbanks, who essayed the Robin Hood role earlier, but Flynn eclipses even the great silent-screen star in his spirited daring-do.
-Although Flynn professed to have been bored with the role, no one could handle a sword, fly from a chandelier, or charm a lady quite like Flynn, who came to the part after playing similar roles in "Captain Blood," "The Prince and the Pauper," "The Charge of the Light Brigade," and you might say a similar role in real life insofar as charming the ladies was concerned.
-The term "In Like Flynn" was not invented for nothing.
+Although Flynn said the role bored him, no one could handle a sword, fly from a chandelier, or charm a lady quite like Flynn, who came to the part after playing similar roles in "Captain Blood," "The Prince and the Pauper," and "The Charge of the Light Brigade."
+What's more, you might say he led a similar role in real life insofar as his charming the ladies was concerned.
+People didn't invent the term "In Like Flynn" for nothing.
 As a movie hero, Flynn couldn't be better: Tall, slim, dashing, impossibly handsome, and unlike a certain boy-next-door American who portrayed Robin more recently, Flynn was an Australian, born in Tasmania, who had lived in England and had a proper accent, a characteristic not lost on Mel Brooks when he made "Men in Tights."
 One can hardly imagine the studio's first choice, cocky little Jimmy Cagney in the part, but serendipity struck when Cagney was unavailable and Flynn stepped in.
 The world has been safe for swashbucklers ever since.

 William Keighley was the original director of the film.
 He had directed Flynn in "The Prince and the Pauper" the year before, and WB expected big things of him.
 However, when the rushes began coming in, the studio felt the action scenes lacked requisite zip; so they brought in veteran Michael Curtiz, who had directed Flynn in "Captain Blood" (1935), "The Charge of the Light Brigade" (1936), and "The Perfect Specimen" (1937), to take over.
 They were right; Keighley did fine with some of the dramatic encounters, but Curtiz was ideal managing the derring-do.

-Most of the picture was made on the Warner Brothers lot, as might be expected, with the big soundstages utilized to their fullest for things like the banquet scene.
+Warner Bros. made most of the picture on their back lot, as we might expect, with the big soundstages utilized to their fullest for things like the banquet scene.
 But the outdoor settings in Sherwood Forest needed a more convincing aspect, and WB found it in a number of Southern California locations and one Northern California spot, Chico's Bidwell Park, the second-largest municipal park in the country.
-If you ask a Californian what the little town of Chico is most noted for, the respondent is apt to mention the State University, Velveeta, and Bidwell Park.
-Don't ask; do a Google search on Chico and Velveeta.
+If you ask a Californian what they know about the little town of Chico, the respondent is apt to mention the State University, Bidwell Park, and Velveeta.
+Don't ask; Google Chico and Velveeta.

 Then there were the Oscars, well deserved for the film's music (Eric Wolfgang Konngold), art direction (Carl Jules Weyl), and editing (Ralph Dawson, who may be as responsible as anyone for the movie's fast action and excitement).